Skip to main content

 When to write a birth plan

-It's a good idea to write the birth plan after your antenatal classes.
-These are an opportunity to learn more about labour and birth.
+It's a good idea to write the birth plan after you have finished your antenatal classes.
+These classes are an opportunity to learn more about labour and birth.

 What to put in your birth plan